-Some of the operational and other expenses incurred by the Company are paid in US dollars.
+The milestone payments and royalty revenue and some of the operational and other expenses incurred by the Company are received/paid in US dollars.
 The assets and liabilities of the Company are recorded in Canadian dollars.
 As a result, fluctuations in the US dollar against the Canadian dollar could result in unanticipated and material fluctuations in the financial results of the Company.
 The Company has no plans for hedging its foreign currency transactions.